Who Are My People

 With industrial development now threatening the more remote desert regions, I questioned whether and how such large scale development might be managed, and whether there would be anything left of the deserts which had stimulated my curiosity as a youth.

-The Final Bullet: Harm and the Removal of Indian Peoples from Traditional Lands and Land Based Practices was a response as a white paper followed by a lawsuit, as well as a film and global outreach campaign when it was least expected.
+The Final Bullet: Harm and the Removal of Indian Peoples from Traditional Lands and Land Based Practices was a response in the form of a white paper, followed by a lawsuit, a global outreach campaign, and a documentary film–all when least expected.

 I think we’ve taken enough. -Reverend Ron Van Fleet, Mojave Hereditary Chief